ManagedBackgroundTasks¶

 Callable |

 required | The task function to run.
-Must be registered with @task_manager.task() to get retries and config applied. |
+Must be registered with @task_manager.task() for retries and TaskConfig settings to apply.
+Unregistered functions are still executed but without retry logic. |

 *args |